 When spring blooms in Copenhagen, all the dark winter months are immediately forgotten.
-With the first sight of the yellow blossoming påskeliljer (Easter flowers), Danes take to the great outdoors, with fresh air and Vitamin D on the mind.
-But where are they off to explore?
-Read on to find out where the top ten spring hangouts are in and around Copenhagen – most of them you can bike to!
+With the first sight of the yellow blossoming påskeliljer (daffodils), Danes take to the great outdoors as they look forward to the fresh air, increasing daylight, and budding foliage.
+Read on to find out more about our top 10 spring hangouts in and around Copenhagen:

-Dyrehaven (Deer Park): Mystical nature, wild deer, and the Erimitage castle are all waiting to be found at the Deer Park in Klampenborg, a thirty-minute train ride outside of Copenhagen.
-This large park is situated next to the ocean and Bakken, the oldest amusement park in the world – and still a blast!
-The deer happily hang around in herds under large, overhanging oak trees.
-The beautiful view and storybook settings make it no wonder that the DIS Student Photographers love to escape from the city to take photos here!
+Mystical nature, wild deer, and the Eremitage Castle are all waiting to be discovered at the Deer Park in Klampenborg, which is just thirty-minute S-tog ride outside of Copenhagen.
+This large park is situated next to the ocean and Bakken, the oldest amusement park in the world.
+Around 2,000 free range deer happily stroll through the extensive and gorgeous park and are surprisingly not too afraid of people.

-Dronning Louises Bro (Queen Louise’s Bridge): Dronning Louises Bro, a bridge that connects inner city Copenhagen to the hip neighborhood of Nørrebro, might be more than 100 years old, but is still the height of fashion as a city hangout spot!
-Young Copenhageners bring life to the bridge all day long, even past sundown.
-With Danish music emanating the scene, Danes sit along the bridge and take in the city’s gorgeous lake surroundings.
-During the Livability in the Modern City bike tour, DIS faculty Bianca Hermansen always stops to share the significance of the bridge with her students, as she recognizes it as one of Copenhagen’s most-loved people-watching locations in the city.
+Dronning Louises Bro, a bridge that connects inner city Copenhagen to the hip neighborhood of Nørrebro, might be more than 100 years old, but is still the height of fashion as a hangout spot.
+Often with music playing in the background, Danes sit along the bridge and take in the city’s gorgeous lake surroundings.

-The residents of Nørrebro (a part of Copenhagen, just north of the lakes) find it to be essential green space in their neighborhood.
+The residents of Nørrebro find this cemetery to be an essential green space for the community, used in the same way as a local park.
 Tall uniform trees line the center of the park, making it undoubtedly picturesque to glide through on a bike.
-On either side of the trees are burials with names of famous Danes, including the classics: Hans Christian Anderson and Søren Kierkegaard.
-With the sun shining bright, a blanket from your bike basket is all you’ll need to settle down with a good book.
-Just ask faculty from the Danish Language and Culture course, many of whom visit Assistens Cemetery for a Wednesday field study each semester.
-With a picnic in the cemetery, students immerse themselves in Danish history by reciting poems and tales by those buried there.
+On either side of the trees are burials with names of famous Danes, including Natasja Saad, Hans Christian Anderson, and Søren Kierkegaard.
+A blanket and a good book would make this a great lazy afternoon hang out spot.